 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More modern: Reflects 2 years and 1 month of technical progress since the X-E3 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (11 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-E3 comes out slightly ahead of the E-M5 III (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-E3 and the Olympus E-M5 III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the X-E3 and the E-M5 III in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.